-China has a long history of efforts to expand relations with the African continent.
-He Chinese interests are centered on access to ports, markets, and materials, such as cobalt.
-Chinese leaders and strategists believe that China's historical experience and vision of economic development resonates powerfully with African counterparts and that the long-standing history of friendly political linkages and development co-operation offers a durable foundation for future partnership.
-He African continues are continued as a continue to the African continues are co
+China has a long history of efforts to expand relations with the African continent.140 Chinese interests are centered on access to ports, markets, and materials, such as cobalt.141 Chinese leaders and strategists believe that China's historical experience and vision of economic development resonates powerfully with African counterparts and that the long-standing history of friendly political linkages and development co-operation offers a durable foundation for future partnership."142

-Russia engages in government-sponsored activities in the Horn of Africa dating back to the 1800s, such as the provision of military advisors to Ethiopia during struggles with European nations.
-During the Cold War, the Soviet Union operated across the African continent.
+Russia engages in government-sponsored activities in the Horn of Africa dating back to the 1800s, such as the provision of military advisors to Ethiopia during struggles with European nations.143 During the Cold War, the Soviet Union operated across the African continent.
 These efforts have continued following the collapse of the Soviet Union to the present day as Russia competes with China for influence.
 Russia, sometimes working in tandem with